Java (485)

 }

-- Get a specific worksheet using the Workbook.getWorksheets().get(index) method.
+- Access a specific worksheet using the Workbook.getWorksheets().get() method.

-- Set the print area using the PageSetup.setPringArea() method.
+- Insert a formula into the cell using the CellRange.setFormula() method.

 - Java